Zeugwerk/zkbuild-action/README.md

-> This service is not officially launched yet!
-> If you want to take part in the beta test, please [contact us](mailto:info@zeugwerk.at)

-# DRAFT
 # zkbuild-action

 This [GitHub Action](https://github.com/features/actions) can be used to build and unittest PLCs that are contained in a Visual Studio Solution file (.sln) of your repository with a Zeugwerk CI/CD server.
 Use with an action such as [publish-unit-test-result-action](https://github.com/EnricoMi/publish-unit-test-result-action) to publish the results of the unittests to GitHub.